nafu-at/MailCord/README.md

 # MailCord

-MailCord is a NeoJuekPro module that allows Bot to be used as an email client.
+MailCord is a NeoBotCore module that allows Bot to be used as an email client.

 ## Feature

 - [x] Notify the text channel of incoming mail
 - [ ] Send an email from a text channel

 **Specification Limitations**

 This module is designed for Bot administrators to manage emails to Bot email addresses and should not be used to monitor multiple email addresses for multiple guilds.
 All settings such as credentials for the email address to be used and the ID of the text channel to be notified of incoming mail are in the configuration file.

 ## Operating Requirements

-- [x] NeoJukePro v2.0 ~ (Tested since v3.0)
+- [x] NeoBotCore v0.1.0 ~ **(Tested latest version)**
 - [x] Send Messages Permission

 ## License